On Utility Maximisation Under Model Uncertainty in Discrete-Time Markets: Main Results

-Additionally, we can easily check that, if we replace $\adm{\iw}$ by $\admE{\iw}$ in \Cref{th:Ubounded,th:intW}, the results remain valid with the same proofs \ (the key fact being that the two sets of feasible portfolios actually coincide for all arbitrage-free price models, as shown above) .
+Additionally, we can easily check that, if we replace $\adm{\iw}$ with $\admE{\iw}$ in \Cref{th:Ubounded,th:intW}, the results remain valid with the same proofs (the key fact being that the two sets of feasible portfolios actually coincide for all arbitrage-free price models, as shown above).
 However, the value of the robust utility maximization problem over these two domains may well differ; below we provide an example where this happens.
+This is in sharp contrast with the multiple-priors setting, where such a relaxation of the admissible set does not affect the optimisation problem, since under robust no-arbitrage a quasi-surely non-negative terminal wealth implies the quasi-sure non-negativity of wealth at all intermediate times (refer e.g.\ to \citet[Lemma~4.3]{blanchard-carassus2017}).\footnote{We thank the referee for posing this interesting question, as well as for pointing out another fundamental difference between the two frameworks.}

-Let $T\coloneqq2$, and let $ X $ be a standard Gaussian.
-Consider also the random variables $\varepsilon_{i}$, $i\in\left\{1, 2 \right\}$ such that
+Let $T\coloneqq2$, and let $X$ be a standard Gaussian.
+Consider also the random variables $\varepsilon_{i}$, $i\in\left\{1,2\right\}$ such that

 and $X,\varepsilon_{1},\varepsilon_{2}$ are independent.
 Moreover, the filtration $\mathbb{F}$ is defined by setting $\mathscr{F}_{0}$ to be the family of $\mathbb{P}$-null sets, $\mathscr{F}_{1}\coloneqq\mathscr{F}_{0}\vee\sigma\!\left(X,\varepsilon_{1}\right)$, and $\mathscr{F}_{2}\coloneqq\mathscr{F}_{1}\vee \sigma(\varepsilon_{2})$.\footnote{Here, $\mathscr{G}\vee\mathscr{H}$ denotes the $\sigma$-algebra generated by the union of the two $\sigma$-algebras $\mathscr{G}$ and $\mathscr{H}$.}